BWilczynski98/University-Library/README.md

 uvicorn backend.main:app --reload
 ```

-## Installing and running frontend
+## Installing and running Frontend

 1. Go to the `frontend` directory: